microsoft/vscode/CONTRIBUTING.md

 ### Follow Your Issue

 Once submitted, your report will go into the [issue tracking](https://github.com/Microsoft/vscode/wiki/Issue-Tracking) workflow.
-Be sure to understand what will happen next, so you know what to expect, and how to continue to assist throughout the process.
+Be sure to understand what will happen next so you know what to expect, and how to continue to assist throughout the process.

 ## Automated Issue Management